BietSoft/brixx.docs/brixx-script/README.md

 ### .setElementPrefix(prefix='brixx')

-Set the Brixx HTML-Element prefix.
-The Brixx element identifier is preceded by the Brixx element prefix with a hyphen and will be used with `registerElement`.
+Set the Brixx HTML element prefix.
+The Brixx HTML element identifier is preceded by the Brixx element prefix with a hyphen and will be used with `registerElement`.

 **Parameters**
 `{String} [prefix='brixx'] (optional)` - the Brixx element prefix.